-Colorectal cancer screening, (CRC), starting at age 45 and continuing through age 75, can find cancer early, when it is easier to treat and cure.
-Approximately one out of three persons are not being screened for colorectal cancer.
-Completing ontime screening is important to saving lives.
+Approximately one out of three people are not being screened for colorectal cancer.
+Completing on-time screening is important to saving lives.
 Individuals should talk with their healthcare provider about the colorectal cancer screening test that is right for them.

-On March 3, individuals, healthcare providers, community organizations, and faith groups are encouraged to dress in blue for Dress in Blue Day to raise awareness of colorectal cancer and promote colorectal cancer screening.
+On March 1st, individuals, healthcare providers, community organizations, and faith groups are encouraged to dress in blue for Dress in Blue Day to raise awareness of colorectal cancer and promote colorectal cancer screening.
 Individuals and organizations are invited to take photos in their blue outfits and post them on their favorite social media platform using the hashtag #WVBlueforCRC and #DressinBlueDay.